odoo/owl/doc/store.md

 Also, it is important to be aware that we need to be careful with asynchronous logic.
-Each state change will potentially trigger a rerendering, so we need to make sure that we do not have a partial corrupted state.
+Each state change will potentially trigger a rerendering, so we need to make sure that we do not have a partially corrupted state.
 Here is an example that is likely not a good idea:

 ```javascript